samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 performance.

 This process had worked well before but broke as soon as I applied it to this migration.
-Watching Postgres activity during a replay, there were spikes of activity followed by periods of quiet:
+Watching Postgres during a replay, there were spikes of activity followed by periods of quiet:

 <figure>
   <img src="/assets/images/pgreplay-blocking.png" alt="pgreplay waiting on degraded queries"/>
   <figcaption>pgreplay waiting on degraded queries</figcaption>
 </figure>

-The new cluster is different enough that several queries were now performing far worse than they had originally. pgreplay will ensure queries execute in their original order - any queries that take longer to execute in the replay will block subsequent queries.
+The new cluster was sufficiently different that several queries were now much slower than they had been in the original log capture. pgreplay will ensure queries execute in their original order- any queries that take longer to execute in the replay will block subsequent queries.
 The graph shows how several badly degraded queries caused pgreplay to stall, leading to the periods of inactivity.

 Benchmarks can take several hours to execute and having the replay stall for problematic queries adds more time to an already slow process.
 The inactivity